Contents

 We know how important it is to have your policy documents as quickly as possible once you have bought them, and that is why we provide a number of ways to get them to you.

-For insurance bought via our telephone service, your documents will be sent out by first-class mail on the same day.
+For insurance bought via our telephone service, your documents will be emailed to you within 24 hours.
+If you choose to receive your documents by conventional mail, these will be sent out by second-class mail within 24 hours.
 You should receive them within a few days but may need to allow extra time during bank holiday periods.
-If you need confirmation urgently (we know for example some sites require proof of cover before they will site your caravan ) please let our Account Handler know, and we can arrange this in whichever form you need it.
+If you need confirmation urgently (we know for example some sites require proof of cover before they will site your caravan) please let our Account Handler know, and we can arrange this in whichever form you need it.

 If you have bought cover via our online service, we will strive to send out documents the same working day, anything placed outside working hours will be sent the next working day.
 We can also send you out a paper copy too, if you wish, as well as the email version.